eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 obtains the revocation list from the URL specified in the attestation and verifies whether the identifier included in the attestation is on the list or not.
+- In some cases, no reliable information regarding the revocation status of a PID or attestation will be available, for example in case a Relying Party Instance is offline and does not have access to a cached status list or revocation list, or if the requested attestation is non-qualified and the responsible Attestation Provider choose to not have a revocation service for the attestation.
+In such a case, a Relying Party performs a risk analysis considering all relevant factors for the use case, before taking a decision to accept or refuse the PID or attestation.

 For more details and requirements on revocation, see [Topic 7](./annexes/annex-2/annex-2-high-level-requirements.md#a237-topic-7---attestation-revocation-and-revocation-checking).